cocos/cocos-docs/en/index.md

 # Cocos Creator v2.0 User Manual

-Welcome to the Cocos Creator User Manual!
-Cocos Creator is a free, cross-platform, game development tool based on Cocos2d-x.
+Welcome to the __Cocos Creator__ User Manual! __Cocos Creator__ is a free, cross-platform, game development tool based on __Cocos2d-x__.
 This is a comprehensive and detailed guide to help you get started with designing and developing games.

-**Attention**: Please select the corresponding version of the manual in the upper right corner according to the version of Cocos Creator you are using.
+**Attention**: Please select the corresponding version of the manual in the upper right corner according to the version of __Cocos Creator__ you are using.

 ## What's New
  - Starting with v1.10, Cocos Creator has refactored the underlying resource types, most of which are unaffected, but some projects may receive warnings, please refer to [v1.10 Resource Upgrade Guide](release-notes/raw-asset-migration.md).